wendyelviragarcia/SAMPAtoIPA/README.md

 ## Catalan symbols

 For Catalan there are a few innacuracies or simply things that I transcribe differently in the MAUS documentacion.
-- I have corrected what, based on the comments in the MAUS documentation and my own experience in transcription, I believe to be a mistake: rr is not a long r but rather the trill [r], whereas a single r is the tap [ɾ].
-Similarly, jj does not correspond to a long [j] but the voiced palatal approximant [ʝ̞].
+- I have corrected what, based on the comments in the MAUS documentation and my own experience in transcription, I believe to be a mistake: [rr] is not a long [rː] but rather the trill [r], whereas a single [r] in MAUS-SAMPA is the tap [ɾ].
+Similarly, [jj] does not correspond to a long [j] but the voiced palatal approximant [ʝ̞].
-- I use the tie for affricates: e.g. t͡ʃ
+- I use the tie for affricates, e.g. [t͡ʃ].
-- I use the dental diacritic for dental stops, e.g. t̪
+- I use the dental diacritic for dental stops, e.g. [t̪].
-- I use the lowered diacritic for all the 'fricatives' because they are approximants in approximately 85% of cases (β̞).
+- I use the lowered diacritic for all the 'fricatives' because they are approximants in approximately 85% of cases [β̞].
 This way, removing the diacritic when a true fricative is encountered is easier.
-- I have added the velarized ɫ.
+- I have added the velarized lateral [ɫ].

-Here you have the equivalencies that I used:
+Here you the whole list of the equivalencies that I used:

 | MAUS  | MAUS-IPA Interpretation | IPA in This Script |
 |-------|-------------------------|--------------------|